For the complete documentation index, see llms.txt. This page is also available as Markdown.

 KYB Case Events

-Triggered when a new KYB case is created.
+Triggered when a KYB case moves into IN_PROGRESS.

 Payload: